turbo-eth/template-web3-app/integrations/erc1155/README.md

 ## Hooks:

 - `useErc1155TokenStorage`: Utilizes Jotai and local storage to persist the deployed token's address within the browser's local storage.
-It updates the value across all components observing it whenever a new deploy occurs.
+It updates the value across all components observing it whenever a new deployment occurs.
 - `useERC1155Metadata`: Accepts contract and token information (contract address, chainId, tokenId, and ipfsGatewayUrl) and returns a query object from `tanstack-query` with the token metadata information.
 The hook and the components adhere to the "ERC1155 Metadata JSON Schema" convention for metadata formatting.
 Learn more [here](https://eips.ethereum.org/EIPS/eip-1155).

 ## Components: